Jordan-Hall/onx-core/CONTRIBUTING.md

 reproduction repository.
 We understand that sometimes it might be hard to extract essentials bits of code from a larger codebase, but we really need to isolate the problem before we can fix it.

-You can file new issues by filling out our [issue form](https://github.com/nrwl/nx/issues/new/choose).
+You can file new issues by filling out our [issue form](https://github.com/Jordan-Hall/onx-core/issues/new/choose).

 ### <a name="submit-pr"></a> Submitting a PR

 Please follow the following guidelines:

 - Make sure unit tests pass (`nx affected --target=test`)
-  - Target a specific project with: `nx run proj:test` (i.e. `nx run angular:test` to target `packages/angular`)
+  - Target a specific project with: `nx run proj:test` (i.e. `nx run nxcc:test` to target `packages/nxcc`)
-  - Target a specific unit test file (i.e. `packages/angular/src/utils/ast-command-line-utils.spec.ts`)
+  - Target a specific unit test file (i.e. `packages/nxcc/src/utils/ast-command-line-utils.spec.ts`)
     with `npx jest angular/src/utils/ast-utils` or `npx jest packages/angular/src/utils/ast-utils`
   - For more options on running tests - check `npx jest --help` or visit [jestjs.io](https://jestjs.io/)
   - Debug with `node --inspect-brk ./node_modules/jest/bin/jest.js build/packages/angular/src/utils/ast-utils.spec.js`